unc611/Mouse-Cursor-Installer/README_en.md

 ### Debug Mode

-Enter `-debug` in the main menu to enable debug mode, which provides a detailed processing log.
+Enter `-log` in the main menu to enable debug mode, which provides a detailed processing log.
 The log will be saved as `mouse-cursor.log` in the program's directory.

 Alternatively, you can use the startup parameter: